SamithaThiyagarajan/smart-watchlist/README.md

 ## What I'd build next

-Per-symbol status directly on the watchlist table (currently the full attention score for every symbol, not just digest-featured ones, isn't yet surfaced there — this was cut deliberately to avoid shipping an inconsistent status label rather than leave it wrong), per-user signal weighting, an ongoing/unresolved-event tracker (e.g. an active trading halt that should stay surfaced until resolved, not just "new since last check"), and a real market data feed in place of the simulated one.
+- **Per-symbol status on the watchlist table** — right now, only digest-featured symbols show a status; the rest default silently.
+This was cut deliberately (better to omit than show an inconsistent label) rather than ship it wrong.
+- **Per-user signal weighting** — let the four signals be weighted differently depending on user behavior (e.g. a long-term holder vs. an active trader).
+- **Ongoing/unresolved event tracking** — some situations (like an active trading halt) should stay surfaced until resolved, not just flagged once as "new since last check."
+- **Real market data feed** — the current version uses a simulated feed to keep focus on the attention-scoring logic; swapping in a live data source is the natural next step.

 ---